 On October 17, I started the long trek on I-40 across half the US, overnighting at a welcome center in TN the first night, then at Wal-Marts in W. Nashville, TN, Lonoke, AR, and Checotah, OK.

 On October 21, at the end of a terrible drive with rain and blustery winds, I met Robert at Foss Lake State Park in OK, a lovely park on a reservoir with lots of geese and coots.
-Bijou and I were both happy to be reunited with Robert at last.
-He had not been able to do any hunting or fishing while in MN, as the weather was cold and rainy.
-We sure had our fill of that sort of weather during our rv adventures in the last few months.
+Bijou and I were both happy to be reunited with Robert.
+Sadly, he had not been able to do any hunting or fishing while in MN, as the weather was cold and rainy.
+We sure had our fill of rainy weather during our rv adventures in the last few months.

 next couple of weeks.
 The first week was chilly, then things warmed up